thosgood/this-weeks-finds/markdown/251-300/week281.md

 analysis of algebraic string actions, available as [`arXiv:0908.0953`](http://arxiv.org/abs/0908.0953)

-And it turns out that if we impose the constraints on BF theory that turn it into general relativity, we obtain the usual Nambu-Goto string, where the action is the area!
+And it turns out that if we impose the constraints on $BF$ theory that turn it into general relativity, we obtain the usual Nambu-Goto string, where the action is the area!
 However, the last of the three papers above shows there are some subtle differences.